dashpay/docs/docs/user/developers/integration.rst

 InstantSend Status is provided by the dash daemon, typically through a direct connection (e.g. RPC), :ref:`ZMQ notification
-<core:examples-receiving-zmq-notifications>`, or through the usage of an
+<examples-receiving-zmq-notifications>`, or through the usage of an
 external wallet notification script.

 Direct Connection